 Mean score of companies in the Education Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-University of Padua's score of 26 is lower than 53% of the industry.
+University of Padua's score of 26 is higher than 54% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Access structured emissions data, company-specific emission factors, and source documents